 Our results suggest that the Bd-LSav retreated equatorwards during MIS 5 precession minima, while Nama-Karoo and Fn-LSav expanded.
 Nama-Karoo and Fn-LSav probably covered a surface area larger than at present during MIS 5 warm substages, as indicated by up to 70% pollen from this biome during MIS 5 compared to 35% in the core-top samples.
 This is despite the difference in precession parameters between the last millennium and MIS 5 warm substages.
-Recent model experiments on the impact of precession changes on South African vegetation indicate that high precession is linked to reductions of the broad-leaved savannas (Woillez et al., 2014).
+Recent model experiments on the impact of precession changes on southern African vegetation indicate that high precession is linked to reductions of the Bd-LSav (Woillez et al., 2014).
 Altogether these vegetation changes point to increased aridity in southwestern Africa during the warmest periods of the last interglacial.